-Designated outdoor smoking zones are available on the curbside outside the terminal buildings.
-These areas have ashtrays and signage.
-Because SJU has four separate terminals, there are outdoor zones accessible from multiple points along the airport complex.
+Yes, you can smoke at San Juan Luis Munoz Marin International Airport (SJU) in the designated outdoor areas on the curbside outside the terminal buildings.
+The terminal interiors are smoke-free, so all smoking happens outside on the curbside, where ashtrays and signage mark the spots.
+Because SJU has four separate terminals, there are outdoor areas accessible from multiple points along the airport complex.

 How San Juan Airport Is Laid Out